Chloroquine or Hydroxychloroquine

 This study has not been peer reviewed.

-An observational, retrospective cohort study analyzed data from patients hospitalized at the United States Veterans Health Administration medical centers between March 9, 2020, and April 11, 2020, with confirmed COVID-19.9 Patients were categorized as having received either hydroxychloroquine, hydroxychloroquine plus azithromycin, or no hydroxychloroquine.
+An observational, retrospective cohort study analyzed data from patients with confirmed COVID-19 who were hospitalized at the United States Veterans Health Administration medical centers between March 9, 2020, and April 11, 2020.8 Patients were categorized as having received either hydroxychloroquine, hydroxychloroquine plus azithromycin, or no hydroxychloroquine.
 Doses and duration of hydroxychloroquine or azithromycin use were not specified.
 All patients also received standard supportive management for COVID-19.
 The primary endpoints were death and the need for mechanical ventilation.
-Associations between treatment and outcomes were determined using propensity score adjustment including demographic, co-morbid, and clinical data (including predictors of COVID-19 disease severity).
+Associations between treatment and outcomes were determined using propensity score adjustment, including demographic, co-morbid, and clinical data (including predictors of COVID-19 disease severity).
 Patients were included in the analysis if body mass index, vital signs, and discharge disposition were noted in their medical records.

 - 368 patients were eligible for analysis.
 The patients were categorized into three treatment groups: hydroxychloroquine (n = 97; median age of 70 years), hydroxychloroquine plus azithromycin (n = 113; median age of 68 years), or no hydroxychloroquine (n = 158; median age of 69 years).
 All patients were male.